-Kids will be kids, and in themselves, many of the above are all fairly harmless activities (though those involving bodily functions can be hard to stomach, and hair-pulling can really hurt).
+Kids will be kids though, and in themselves, many of the above are all fairly harmless activities (though those involving bodily functions can be hard to stomach, and hair-pulling can really hurt).
 Taken collectively they are incredibly wearing and can make a teacher’s life hell.

 There are as many ways of dealing with low-level disruption as there are types of disruption – from the use of humour to thumbscrews – but I’m going to give you a stepped script here which you may find handy because it can be used to address virtually any type of low-level interruption…